Atlanta and Fulton County Salvation Army assistance programs.

 Project SHARE is also available for occasional emergency situations.
 When citizens in Fulton County Georgia have a hard time acquiring medical supplies, groceries, food, shelter, clothing, or even paying their utility bills, then the Salvation Army Project Share program is there for the needy and low income.

 Georgia Power and the Salvation Army have partnered together to create Project SHARE.
 It offers assistance in a crisis to help with basic necessities, such as food, housing, medical and dental care and utility services.
 Priority is given to the disabled, elderly, the unemployed, the sick and others who are experiencing financial hardship or an emergency.
-Find more Georgia Power energy assistance programs.
+Find more on Georgia Power energy assistance programs.

 Critical assistance is provided through an array of public aid, referrals, social service-based programs and similar services.
 Many Atlanta Salvation Army locations operate clothing and local food pantries.
 Other aid offered to qualified low income families can include emergency housing and financial assistance, including money for rent and utility bills.